 Once we started getting a bit of a following, we noticed something.
-We could help other people with our account!
+We could help other people and causes with our account.

-We actually became one of the larger accounts in Calgary that wasn’t tied to some kind of business or company, and for little guys/random people, it was difficult to get their message out there.
+We actually became one of the larger twitter accounts in Calgary that wasn’t tied to some kind of business or company, which meant we had no kind of rules or any sort of etiquette to follow.
+People started regularly sending us things to retweet, like lost pets or questions where to find things.
 The larger accounts like @GlobalCalgary weren’t about to start retweeting random people, but we could – and did.
-Not having any kind of mission statement or corporate rules on what we shared, we started helping out anyone that asked.
-We would search out interesting local content that wasn’t ours, to retweet and signal boost.
+We started helping out pretty much anyone that asked.
+In addition to that, we would search out interesting local content that wasn’t ours to retweet and help signal boost it.
 Lost dogs, foodie content, lost people, events, small businesses throwing parties, you name it.

 Although our Twitter account has grown considerably larger, we still retweet and share content for Calgarians that need a signal boost.
 Tag us or send a DM.
 In addition to Twitter, our other accounts have been growing steadily.